shaizel/ridge-moore-exorcism/README.md

 ## Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:
+To execute unit tests with [Jest](https://jestjs.io/), use the following command:

 ```bash
 ng test